-Sarah Sanders Says Trump Supports Victims Of Domestic Abuse — But Won't Say Why The President Doesn't Say So Himself
+The White House Still Can't Answer Basic Questions About Rob Porter

 When she was told "that doesn't answer the question," Sanders said, "I'm not going beyond that.
 That's where we are right now."

-Earlier in the briefing, Sanders would not say why Donald Trump has not publicly said himself that he supports victims of domestic violence just days after two staffers resigned amid allegations of domestic abuse.
+Earlier in the briefing, Sanders would not say why Trump has not publicly said himself that he supports victims of domestic violence just days after two staffers resigned amid allegations of domestic abuse.

 Sanders instead repeatedly read a statement saying the president and the administration take domestic violence seriously but also believe in due process.